-Only items and games that are purchased with trusted payment methods can be traded immediately; otherwise there is a 7 day cool down before they can be traded.
-The Steam Community Market will also be unavailable during the cooldown.
-Any payment method that has been verified using the card ownership verification tool is considered trusted.
-You may verify your credit card to gain access to the Market sooner here.
-Verification amounts are sent to your bank in the currency that appears in the Steam store.
+Items that are purchased with trusted payment methods may or may not have a cooldown before they can be traded or used in the Community Market.
+This cooldown period varies and is game dependent.
+A payment method that has been verified using Steam's card ownership verification tool is considered trusted.
+Verify your credit card here and gain access to the Community Market.
+Verification amounts are sent to your bank in the currency that appears in your Steam store.
 If your bank converts the charges into your local currency, please contact them for the pre-converted amounts.

 You also may be unable to trade or use the market if your account has been banned from trading by Steam Support.
 Depending on the severity of the violation, you may receive a temporary or permanent trade ban.